xuzhidalao/Ruyi-Liu61.github.io/_pages/about.md

    - (Backward) Stochastic Differential Equations
    - and their Applications in real-world markets

-My research revolves around stochastic control, (backward) stochastic differential equations, and their applications in practical markets (e.g. financial, commodities and the electricity).
-I have investigated optimal stopping/control problems and the financial derivatives pricing in the context of financial/hazard risks.
-Additionally, I have studied the existence, uniqueness, and regularity of certain classes of BSDEs and FBSDEs that arise in optimal control/stopping problems.
+My research focuses on stochastic control and (backward) stochastic differential equations (BSDEs/FBSDEs), with applications to real-world markets—including finance, commodities, and electricity systems.
+I develop analytical frameworks to solve high-dimensional optimal stopping/control problems, particularly those involving stock trading strategies and financial derivatives pricing under market/hazard risks.
+Additionally, I also studied the existence, uniqueness, and regularity for complex BSDEs/FBSDEs arising in the topics above.

 **If you have any questions regarding my research or want to collaborate feel free to contact me anytime.
 I am looking for highly motivated students, feel free to drop me an email with your CV.**